Hilsz & Associates has a relationship with several law firms to provide a global solution for all your legal needs:

 Real Estate & Land Use

-Our attorneys have represented franchisors in trademark selection, clearance and counseling, domestic and international trademark registration, domain name counseling, registration and enforcement, trademark coexistence and consent agreements, and enforcement of trademark rights.
+Our clients have represented franchisors in trademark selection, clearance and counseling, domestic and international trademark registration, domain name counseling, registration and enforcement, trademark coexistence and consent agreements, and enforcement of trademark rights.

 Consumer Protection Actions

-We have a broad range of experience in handling Consumer Protection Act complaints, investigations and litigation.
+Our clients have had a broad range of experience in handling Consumer Protection Act complaints, investigations and litigation.

 Retailers are not immune to financial trouble.
 Members of our Bankruptcy group have represented clients in virtually every aspect of the retail business, including retail debtors in reorganization and liquidation proceedings; committees of creditors, purchasers of assets, individual unsecured creditors, trade creditors with reclamation and similar claims, secured creditor, and trustees and receivers.